segmentio/segment-docs/src/unify/data-graph/data-graph.md

 ### c) Define relationships

 Now define your relationships across your entities.
 The Data Graph supports three types of relationships:
-- Define relationship between the profile and an entity.
+- Profile-to-entity relationship.
 This is the first level of relationships
-- Define 1:many relationships
+- 1:many relationships
-- Define many:many relationships
+- Many:many relationships

 All relationship types require you to define the `relationship` slug,`name`, and `related_entity`.
 Each type of relationship has unique `join_on` conditions.

-#### Relationship #1: Relating an entity and the profile
+#### Relationship #1: Define profile-to-entity relationship
 This is the first level of relationships and a unique type of relationship between an entity and the Segment profile entity.

 | Parameters     | Definition                                                           |